Darkness and Rest

 Scientists believe light causes or makes migraine worse in two ways.
 The first theory is that light on cells of the optic nerve somehow triggers the pain of migraine attacks.2 This light could be sunlight, the flickering lights of movies or TV, or the blue light of electronic devices.1,3

-In the second, cells in the retina called melanopsin photoreceptors get turned out when exposed to light.
+In the second, cells in the retina called melanopsin photoreceptors get turned on when exposed to light.
 These cells trigger an area of the brain that is active during a migraine.
 Even after the light has been removed, this area of the brain can remain active.
 Scientists believe this helps explain why many people with migraine say it can take 20-30 minutes of being in a dark room before the pain gets better.4

 Green light helps, blue light hurts